The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 Wesakechak was also a “trickster,” but let’s first look at Wesakechak as a revealer of sacred laws from the Great Spirit, the Creator.
 In 2014, Professor McAdam released a series of “Cree Teaching Videos” on YouTube.
 In her “Wesakechak” video, Professor McAdam explains, in part:

-This is a teaching that was told about Wesakechak.
+This is a teaching that was told about Wesakechak. . . .
 Wesakechak was traveling.
-The Creator told Wesakechak to go to the Cypress Hills in southern Saskatchewan.
-Now Wesakechak didn’t tell this story.
-It was the spirits that told this story about Wesakechak.
-So Wesakechak made his journey from the north.
-(If I am to tell this teaching it would take a very long time because it is a very huge teaching.
-Everything that I speak about here it would take a long time.
+The Creator told Wesakechak to go to . . . the Cypress Hills in southern what is Saskatchewan now.
+(Wesakechak didn’t tell this story.
+It was the spirits that told this story about Wesakechak.)
+So Wesakechak made his journey from the north. . . .
+(If I am to tell this teaching, it would take a very long time.
+Because it is a very huge teaching.
+Everything that I speak about here — it would take a long time.
 These are the very short versions of these teachings.)

 He made his way to the highest hill.
-And when he got to the highest hill, he’s saying the four songs to the four directions.
+And when he got to the highest hill, he sang the four songs to the four directions.
 And he turned to the four directions and he sang those four songs.
 And one of those songs is a woman’s song.
-And when he was done, after he was done singing, it was then the creator gave him the laws of the Cree people … the Creator told him give these to the people to follow for all time.
+And when he was done, after he was done singing, it was then the Creator gave him the laws of the Cree people and the Saulteaux [pronounced “Soto”] people. … When he gave the laws to Wesakechak, the Creator told him: “Give these to the people to follow for all time.”

 In light of Professor McAdam’s above comments, it’s obvious that Wesakechak is an important and key figure in Cree sacred tradition.
 Kevin, do you have any further comment on this?